-- 11.4 The Trust will ensure that staff are equipped to identify children at risk of being drawn into terrorism, as well as challenge extremist ideas.
-Staff should know how to refer children and young people for further help. - 11.5 The Trust will ensure that children are safe from online terrorist and extremist material via appropriate levels of filtering.
-For further information see ICT3 E-Safety Policy (Student).
+14.4 The Trust will ensure that staff are equipped to identify children at risk of being drawn into terrorism, as well as challenge extremist ideas.
+Staff should know how to refer children and young people for further help.

+14.5 The Trust will ensure that children are safe from online terrorist and extremist material via appropriate levels of filtering.
+For further information see ICT3 Online Safety Policy (Students).

-12 Female Genital Mutilation (FGM)
+15 Female Genital Mutilation (FGM)

 Female Genital Mutilation (FGM) is child abuse and illegal.
 There is a specific legal duty on teachers (persons employed or engaged to carry out teaching work at schools and other institutions).
-If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+If a teacher, in the course of their work in the profession, suspects or discovers that an act of FGM has been carried out on a girl under the age of 18, the teacher must report this to the police.
 This is a personal duty and cannot be transferred to anyone else.
-Other staff should speak to the DSL immediately.
-The new mandatory reporting duty related to a disclosure that FGM has already happened and this should be reported to the Police on 101.
+Other staff should speak to the DSL immediately and ensure that the DSL makes a report to the police.
+The new mandatory reporting duty relates to a disclosure that FGM has already happened and this should be reported to the Police on 101.
 Where a female discloses information that identifies her as at risk of FGM, the normal safeguarding procedures should be followed.

-13 Youth Produced Sexual Imagery (Sexting)
+16 Youth Produced Sexual Imagery (Sexting)

-13.1 Youth produced sexual imagery refers to images or videos generated by children under the age of 18, or of children under the age of 18, that are of a sexual nature or are indecent.
-Sexting in schools and colleges: Responding to incidents and safeguarding young people 2017.
+16.1 Youth produced sexual imagery refers to images or videos generated by children under the age of 18, or of children under the age of 18, that are of a sexual nature or are indecent.
+Sexting in schools and colleges: Responding to incidents and safeguarding young people.